top of page

 • Business continuity and uninterruptible service

 GCCMI’s take on this is that you don’t have to have all the technology bells and whistles to become certified, even if you only use half of its capabilities.
-One ACD may grant you certification as GCCMI Call Center Best Practices Standard Set (GCCMI CCBP-SS 2.800).
+The ACD technology suffices.

 MYTH versus REALITY